Jozef Miaczinsky: Life

-Count Miaczinsky was born in Poryck or Selets (Volhynia) (today Drohobych Raion), 130 km north of Lviv; either in the year 1743 or in 1751.
+Count Miaczinsky was born in Poryck (now Pavlivka) or Selets in Volhynia (today Ukraine), 130 km north of Lviv; either in the year 1743 or in 1751.
 (Maybe he was lying when he told the French court his age was 42).
 His father came from a Szlachta family and was a palatine or a castellan of a city in Podlachia; his mother, a descended from the Jagiellonian dynasty.
 He studied at the Collegium Nobilium (Warsaw) until 1761.

 In 1764, Catherine the Great placed Stanislaus Poniatowski, her former lover, on the Polish throne.
 In 1768, she formally became the protector of the political rights of dissidents and peasants of the Polish–Lithuanian Commonwealth, which provoked an anti-Russian uprising in Poland, the Bar Confederation (1768–1772), supported by France.
 After the rebels, their French and European volunteers, and their allied Ottoman Empire had been defeated, she established in the Commonwealth a system of government fully controlled by the Russian Empire through a Permanent Council, under the supervision of her Ambassadors and envoys from Russia to Poland (1763–1794).

 In the early 1770s, the Polish–Lithuanian Commonwealth was in a particularly challenging situation, threatened by its neighbors on all sides, particularly Imperial Russia, Kingdom of Prussia and Austria.
 In an attempt to retain independence against the superior military might of the three great powers, some Poles joined together (in Podolia) to form the Bar Confederation.

 In 1768, he became the military leader of the army of the Bar Confederation and was made a marshal of Belz (a small city close to Ukrainian-Polish border).
 The confederation was actively opposed by the Russian forces stationed in Poland.
 In 1770, the Council of the Bar Confederation proclaimed the pro-Russian Poniatowsky dethroned.
 In a controversy, Miaczinsky sided with Prince Radziwill, hetman of Lithuania and showed military talent; he led numerous skirmishes with Cossacks.
 Dumouriez undertook a diplomatic mission into Poland, where, in addition to his political mission, keeping an eye on Russia, he organized a Polish militia with French money.
-He fortified several fortresses around Cracow (Tyniec, Lanckorona, Czestochowa) and formed a Confederate infantry detachment to protect the warehouses in Podolia.
+He fortified several fortresses around Kraków (Tyniec, Lanckorona, Częstochowa) and formed a Confederate infantry detachment to protect the warehouses in Podolia.